Universe Online Test 9th Science Lesson 9 Questions in English

 -

-Question 13 of 6913.
-Question13.
-Which is our closest neighbouring galaxy?
-Correct
+13. Which is our closest neighbouring galaxy?

 There are many galaxies besides our Milky Way.
 Andromeda galaxy is our closest neighbouring galaxy.
 The Milky Way galaxy is spiral in shape.
 It is called Milky Way because it appears as a milky band of light in the sky.
 It is made up of approximately 100 billion stars and its diameter is 1,00,000 light years.